Tutorialsteacher

 Update Hashtable

 You can retrieve the value of an existing key from the Hashtable by passing a key in indexer.
-The Hashtable is a non-generic collection, so you must type cast values while retrieving it.
+The Hashtable is non-generic collection, so you must type cast values while retrieving it.

 Example: Update Hashtable